MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     >For Microsoft-provided storage, the available retention periods are 30 days and 90 days.
 If your organization requires longer retention periods, please consider using your own storage.

 6. Under **Conversation tracking**, add the keywords and competitors that your organization wishes to track during calls, and add the languages used by sellers during calls with customers.
     This is a global setting that will be applied to all sales calls in the organization.
 You must set at least one global keyword and at least one global competitor to enable conversation intelligence.
-You can update these keywords and competitors later if required.
+You can update these keywords and competitors later if necessary.
 More information: [Configure keywords and competitors in Conversation content](configure-keywords-competitors.md).

     > [!div class="mx-imgBorder"]
     > ![Configure conversation tracking](media/ci-admin-conversation-trackers.png "Configure conversation tracking")